Identification of different types of high-frequency defects in superconducting qubits: Introduction

-In this paper, we describe a method for the detection of high-frequency TLS defects using a strong qubit drive.
-In general, the method is suitable for both fixed-frequency and flux-tunable qubits.
-Our approach is based on the notion that the relaxation of a strongly driven qubit can be affected by the presence of an off-resonant TLS defect~\cite{Abdurakhimov2020}.
-We demonstrate the method by performing TLS defect spectroscopy in a capacitively shunted (c-shunt) flux qubit.
-By measuring the strongly-driven qubit state relaxation at different values of an external magnetic flux bias, we identified two different types of defects: standard charge TLS defects and TLS defects with a nonlinear coupling to a qubit mediated by critical-current fluctuations.
-Noteworthy, our method of high-frequency defect sensing is different from the techniques for the detection of low-frequency TLS defects utilizing a spin-locking pulse sequence~\cite{Yan2013}.
-Our results also imply that, under certain conditions, single-qubit gate speeds are limited not by a qubit anharmonicity as typically assumed~\cite{Zhu2021}, but by the frequency detuning between a qubit and a parasitic TLS defect.
+In this paper, we describe a method for the identification of different types of high-frequency TLS defects using a strong \textit{resonant} qubit drive.
+Our approach is based on the notion that the relaxation of a strongly driven qubit can be affected by the presence of an off-resonant high-frequency TLS defect due to the dynamic splitting of the qubit transition frequency, caused by the \textit{resonant} AC Stark effect (Autler-Townes splitting), and the corresponding dynamic matching of qubit and TLS defect frequencies in the rotating frame~\cite{Abdurakhimov2020}.
+In the case of a flux-tunable qubit, the reported technique allows one to extract detailed information about the qubit-defect interaction, including the type of the qubit-defect coupling.
+We demonstrate the capabilities of the method by performing TLS defect spectroscopy in a capacitively shunted (c-shunt) flux qubit in a wide frequency band $\pm$120\,MHz.
+By measuring the strongly-driven qubit state relaxation at different values of an external magnetic flux bias, we identified two different types of defects: standard charge-fluctuation TLS defects and TLS defects with a nonlinear coupling to the qubit mediated by critical-current fluctuations.

+We show that, near the optimal magnetic flux bias point, the coupling between the qubit and a charge-fluctuation TLS defect has the form of a beam splitter type interaction, while a critical-current-fluctuation TLS defect is coupled to the qubit via a three-wave-mixing interaction term.
+Due to the different shapes of qubit-defect interactions, the dependence of the position of a charge-fluctuation TLS signature on the applied magnetic flux is determined by the corresponding shift of the qubit frequency, while the signature of a critical-current TLS defect follows the double value of the qubit frequency shift.
+This behavior forms the basis of the reported differentiation technique.
+In addition, by repeating the measurements with an applied in-plane magnetic field, we can exclude the possibility that observed TLS signatures are caused by magnetic TLS defects.

+The reported method of high-frequency defect sensing complements the techniques for the detection of low-frequency TLS defects utilizing a spin-locking pulse sequence~\cite{Yan2013}.
+The key difference between those two approaches is that the reported method effectively probes a high-frequency transverse noise, while low-frequency spin-locking spectroscopy methods focus on a low-frequency longitudinal noise~\cite{Abdurakhimov2020}.

+In order to use the described approach for the identification of high-frequency TLS defects in fixed-frequency qubits, such as transmons, one can tune the qubit frequency by applying an in-plane magnetic field~\cite{VanDuzerTurner,BaronePaterno,Schneider2019,Krause2022} or by inducing an AC Stark shift using an off-resonant microwave drive~\cite{Carroll2022,Zhao2022}.
+If the qubit frequency tunability is completely unavailable, the reported technique cannot be used for the identification of a qubit-defect interaction type, but it can be applied to extract basic parameters of off-resonant TLS defects, including effective qubit-defect frequency detuning and coupling strength.